metaplex-foundation/developer-hub/src/pages/guides/templates/metaplex-nextjs-tailwind-template.md

 description: A web UI template using Nextjs, Tailwind, Metaplex Umi, Solana WalletAdapter and Zustand.
 ---

-This is a downloadable reusable UI template that utilizes Nextjs and Tailwind for the front end framework while also being preinstalled with Metaplex Umi, Solana WalletAdapter, and Zustand global store for ease of use.
+Downloadable and reusable templates that utilizes Nextjs and Tailwind for the front end framework while also being preinstalled with Metaplex Umi, Solana WalletAdapter, and Zustand global store for ease of use.

 {% image src="/images/metaplex-next-js-template.png" classes="m-auto" /%}